tmobile/magentaA11y/_checklist-web/modal-dialog.md

 ## Developer notes

+### Launch button
+- Upon closing, focus should return to the button that launched the dialog
 - The `aria-haspopup` attribute has very low support across screen readers.
-It is recommended to not use this attribute on modal windows and dialog boxes.
+It is recommended to not use this attribute on the launch button for modal windows and dialog boxes.

 ### Name
 - The modal window has a descriptive value from either: